SysKitTeam/docs-spdockit/how-to/sharepoint-farm-snapshots/manual-snapshots.md

    ### Sharepoint

    * The __Farm Settings__ check box will be selected by default.
 That means that SPDocKit will load farm settings by default and you cannot change this option.
    * Content Types - If you would like to see the content types used on your sites, you’ll need to crawl down to each list with the __Content Type__ checkbox selected, since that is where the content types are defined.
    * SPDocKit also allows you to backup all __*.wsp files__ in use by your farm, but you’ll need to define a location for this backup.
 This data can also be used later to find out whether there are any problems with the assemblies deployed on your farm.
+   * Features and Solutions, Worksflows

    ### Security
    * __Database Permissions__ - selecting this will enable you to view Database Permissions report.
 Showing information about all users, across all databases on a SQL Server.